carminacodre/ModelQuantization/README.md

 Note that the module is written in python 3.6.5

-It additionally requires tensorflow and keras, but these are installed together with the module.
+Additionally, it requires tensorflow and keras, but these are installed together with the module.

 Aditionally, a requirements.txt is provided with the list of libraries used